 The answer pertains specifically to headphones.
 But we’re going to start at the origin of it all.

 From a young age, we used headphones to listen to music in a lot of circumstances.
 Often times, they were of a sub-par quality or just downright bad.

 Convenience over quality was the motto.
-Most of the time this meant a cheap set of ear buds, or a $20 pair of Sony’s.
-Not that this was a bad thing, but many of the factory grade headphones found in drug stores and retail stores back then just weren’t any good.
+Most of the time this meant a cheap set of earbuds or a $20 pair of Sony’s.
+Not that this was a bad thing, but many of the factory-grade headphones found in drug stores and retail stores back then just weren’t any good.

 Over time they broke down in many ways.
 One ear might go out, you may have dropped them and they broke, or you might have accidentally slept with them on the wrong way.
 I remember back when I got the Sony Disc-man.
 You remember that little device, don’t you?
-It came with the world’s worst headphone.
+It came with the world’s worst headphones.
 The “ear cup” padding (if you can even call it that) tore if you even so much as farted in the wrong direction.
-I remember scotch taping those things back together like my life depended on it.
+I remember scotch taping those things back together as if my life depended on it.